If you’re a dog owner there are certain things you should do. Check out the Top 8 Things Every Dog Owner Should Do.

 Mental and physical exercise

 To be healthy and happy with you, a dog needs to have regular mental and physical exercises.
 Play with your dog or at least go for a walk every day.
 Provide supervised opportunities to chew on appropriate objects.
-If you need to be away for a while, doing food puzzles or visiting a dog walker can help ease the boredom.
+If you need to be away for a while, doing food puzzles or visiting a reliable dog walker can help ease the boredom.

 When you get home after a long day of work and are feeling anxious, there is nothing more satisfying than seeing your dog greet you with a happy and energetic bounce while it wags its tail.
 Having a dog does come with a significant amount of responsibility, so before getting one, you should carefully consider all of the obligations and sacrifices involved.
 After you’ve made the decision to get it, you should keep in mind all of the things that a responsible owner ought to perform during the course of their ownership.
 Always keep in mind to be patient and attentive, and the dog will give you all you ask for and more in return.